 We have established relationships with leading thought leaders.
-If these key opinion leaders determine that our SOPHiA platform and related solutions, products and services are not accurate or that alternative technologies, products and services are more accurate or more costeffective, or if we fail to establish new relationships with key opinion leaders in different markets, geographies and among various stakeholders, we may see lower demand for our SOPHiA platform and related solutions, products and services, which would limit our revenue growth and our ability to achieve profitability.
+If these key opinion leaders determine that our SOPHiA platform and related solutions, products and services are not accurate or that alternative technologies, products and services are more accurate or more cost-effective, or if we fail to establish new relationships with key opinion leaders in different markets, geographies and among various stakeholders, we may see lower demand for our SOPHiA platform and related solutions, products and services, which would limit our revenue growth and our ability to achieve profitability.

 The publication of clinical data using our products in peer-reviewed journals is also crucial to our success.
 For instance, as of June 30, 2021, our SOPHiA platform and related solutions, products and services have been utilized in clinical trials and research projects discussed in more than 250 peer-reviewed publications.
 We are unable to control when, if ever, results of current or future trials and projects are published, which may delay or limit adoption of our SOPHiA platform and related solutions, products and services.
 Such peer-reviewed publications may be limited by many factors, including delays in the completion of, poor design of, or lack of compelling data from, clinical studies, as well as delays in the review, acceptance and publication process.
-If our SOPHiA platform and related solutions, products and services do not receive sufficient favorable exposure in peer-reviewed publications, the rate of adoption of our SOPHiA platform and related solutions, products and services and services and services do not receive sufficient favorable exposure in peer-reviewed publications, the rate of adoption of our SOPHiA platform and related solutions, products and services and services and publications, products and services and services and services and services and publications, the rate of adoption of our SOPHiA platform and related solutions, products and services and services are publications.
+If our SOPHiA platform and related solutions, products and services do not receive sufficient favorable exposure in peer-reviewed publications, the rate of adoption of our SOPHiA platform and related solutions, products and services among medical personnel and positive reimbursement coverage determinations for them could be adversely affected.